Andy Volpe -

 - The armor is not as uncomfortable as it may first appear.
 You get used to it.
 So did they.
 After a full day in armor, however, the armor does become "heavy" and uncomfortable!
 (We do not know for how long or how often Roman soldiers wore their armor).

-- Not as badly as you would think.
+- Hot?
+Yes and No. Not as badly as you would think.
 The tunic is billowy, and the arms and legs are exposed, so this provides a bit of ventilation for the body.
 The armor is also made with a lot of "holes" and openings, so air is able to move around a little bit.

 - It is about the same as wearing a thick sweater or winter coat in the summer.
 You get hot inside your [chest], but you don't get searing hot.
 The armor only gets as warm as your surface body heat, even when wearing it in the blazing sun outside.
-With the armor highly polished, this also helps to reflect a lot of sun and is more comfortable than one would think.
+With the armor kept clean and rust free, this also helps to reflect a lot of sun and is more comfortable than one would think.
 However, leaving an un-worn helmet or armor in the blazing sun WILL make it searing hot when you go to pick it up - So when needed I'll place my helmet(s), armor, and shield in the shade!

 - Lorica Hammata (Maille) and Lor.
 Squamata (Scale) tends to be "warmer" than Segmentata armor, mostly because of the thick, quilted padding one must wear underneath to give the best defensive protection of that armor, so it can be less comfortable temperature-wise than it looks.